 Ana Perri is a Director of Business Development Communications with CIBC Mellon.
 Working in the financial services industry, she has been exposed to various aspects of marketing and communications to meet the objectives of both internal and external initiatives.
 Ana graduated with a Bachelor of Arts (Hons) in Communications and Sociology from York University, holds a diploma in Creative Advertising from Seneca@York, and Project Management certification from University of Toronto.

 Ana is a mother dedicated to ensuring every child, especially those with different abilities, reach their fullest potential.
 As a member of the Macaulay board, she hopes to make a positive contribution to support the continued success of Macaulay programs across many communities in Toronto.

 Michel is a partner in KPMG’s Accounting Advisory Services practice.
 He is a CPA, CA, with a Bachelors of Accounting from the University of Quebec in Montreal.
-Michel has 34 years of audit and advisory experience, including 24 years of experience in the Middle East, Africa, western and eastern Europe.
+Michel has over 35 years of audit and advisory experience, including 24 years of experience in the Middle East, Africa, western and eastern Europe.
 Michel serves as the treasurer at the Canadian Foundation for Infectious Diseases and served previously as a board member at Youthlink, an organization dedicated to providing youth with guidance, support and opportunities for a positive future.
 Michel, along with his wife and their two children, travelled to Kenya with Free the Children to help build a school for children in need.
 Michel believes that it is important for everyone to participate in raising and supporting youth in the community.